justanotherdot/justanotherdot/site/posts/discovering-problematic-commits-with-git-bisect.md

 you to locally verify the offending commit.
 Mitigating or "stopping the bleeding" is something that needs to happen quick.
-With that said, `git bisect` might be a better tool for analysis later, when the pressure is low and you can better craft a test or predicate to find where the fault first occurred.
+With that said, `git bisect` might be a better tool for analysis later, when the pressure is low and you can better craft a test or predicate to find where the fault first occurred, but if you haven't spent a lot of time with release engineering or you are in a place where it could use some improvements, running `git bisect` in this matter might help save you precious time, and even if you do have good release engineering in place, it might help save you a pulling out a lot of hair finding the place where code has effectively broken down.